 Essential Gear for Festival Camping

-You’ll need essential items like a tent, sleeping bag, and air mattress for comfort, plus lanterns and a reliable first aid kit for safety.
+The right festival camping gear determines whether you have a great time or spend three days being miserable.
+Pack essential items such as a tent, sleeping bag, and air mattress for comfort, plus lanterns and a reliable first-aid kit for safety.

 Family-Friendly Festival Camping Options